 All media are encouraged to register in advance using the online registration process and assigned code.
 Media credentials can be picked up at the registration desk in the main registration area.
 Media credentials will be distributed during open conference registration hours.

-All media who have not pre-registered must proceed to the Press Registration Counter located in the lobby of Moscone Center West.
+All media who have not pre-registered must proceed to the Press Registration Counter located in the lobby of the North Hall of the Las Vegas Convention Center.
 Members of the media must submit all documentation as specified below.
 Media registrations will be accepted during open registration hours.